happycube/cxadc-linux3/README.md

 Note 04: For crystals over 54mhz it might be possible to use higher crystals with self temperature regulated isolated chamber models but this is still to have proper testing.

-Note 05: List of tested working crystals: Native SMD crystal on current PCIE 1x cards is a `HC-49/US` type

-Note 06: The CX chip variant with the least self-noise is the cx23883 mostly found on the White Variation card with most clean captures at the 6dB off and Digital Gain at 0-10.
+Note 05: The CX chip variant with the least self-noise is the cx23883 mostly found on the White Variation card with most clean captures at the 6dB off and Digital Gain at 0-10.

+## List of tested working crystals:

+Native SMD crystal on current PCIE 1x cards is a `HC-49/US` type

 `40MHz` - ABRACON ABLS2-40.000MHZ-D4YF-T 18pF 30ppm `HC-49/US`